Surgical Timing

 CABG

-The ACC guideline reviews evidence on whether CABG prior to another planned surgery confers any benefits at all (not much literature, seems no benefit, but benefit may exist for subgroups yet to be determined).
-No guidelines reviewed, however, specifically addresses optimal recovery time after CABG before another non-emergent surgery.
+The ACC guideline reviews evidence on whether CABG prior to another planned surgery confers any benefits for subsequent non-cardiac surgery and in which potential sub-types.
+However, no guideline specifically addresses optimal recovery time after CABG before another non-emergent surgery.

 Angioplasty